 - a.
 He treated his wife as a possession. - b.
-The Duchess has become an art object which he owns and controls. - c.
-He keeps talking about her even after her death. - d.
-He wants to buy the Count's daughter by offering a lot of money.
+The Duchess has become an art object which he owns and controls.

 "My Last Duchess-Robert Browning

 That's my last Duchess painted on the wall, Looking as if she were alive.
 I call That piece a wonder, now: Fra Pandolf's hands Worked busily a day, and there she stands.
 Will't please you sit and look at her?